 On the other side of the barbed fitting could be another barb, it might be a coupler, it might be a connector, it could be a male or female thread.
 You acquire the barbed fitting that suits the air hose installation requirements.

-Though they both are used to transport compressed air, air hose is not the same, nor is measured the same as compressed air tubing.
-Again, here is information about compressed air tube.
+A reminder that though they both are used to transport compressed air, air hose is not the same as nor is measured the same way as compressed air tubing.